 Step three is the most important one and before spreading your wings, you need to make a financial plan for the first 12 months of your new life as a location independent road warrior: Savings + Earnings – Expenses = Profit.
 (Read here about how to save money to travel more.)

 In order to succeed, it is important to budget wisely for an entire year of accommodation, food and travel (500 to 2000 USD per month depending on the country) and no, there’s no shame in moving to a cheaper country in order to save money (and in case you want to take something big with you, try out an oversea shipping service such as Shiply).

-Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget in a epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke and scrubbing toilets do you?
+Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget on an epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke, do you?
 Do you?